awestover/enchantedForest/story/full_story.md

 "Bob, as the chosen one, you are marked.
 You are blessed with incredibly strong levantic abilities, but also cursed with the fact that a sufficiently powerful dark levancer with the right artifacts can easily detect you.
-You lived a peacful existence before your fate became clear.
+You lived a peaceful existence before your fate became clear.
 However, now it is evident that there is only one way forward for you: you must rid the world of whatever great evil has come upon it."